 If you want to integrate your bot with a custom system or create a chatbot that greatly exceeds the run-of-the-mill bot capabilities it may be a good idea to leave it to professionals.

 We’ve recently developed a chatbot that helps programming students learn web-development, evaluates their knowledge, and suggest helpful resources (you can find it by writing @WannaBeGuru in Telegram).

 So, if you lack time, skills or just prefer the work to be done by professionals, you can always ask us to make an awesome custom chatbot for you!

 Chatbots are the new frontier in software development, the Wild West of the digital world.
 Some of them will replace apps, while others will open up new ways of interacting with our gadgets.
 Chatbots will provide customer support, help us make informed decisions, or simply entertain us.
 One thing is clear: you have to strike the iron while it’s hot.

 Remember, we are there to help you.
-Just message us if you want to ask some questions (like “how much does chatbot development cost?”) or comment below and let us know what do you want to read next.
+Just message us if you want to ask some questions (like “how much does chatbot development cost?”) or let us know what do you want to read next.